When Your Relationship is Hurting -

 Evidence-based treatment using Emotionally Focused Therapy (EFT) - the gold standard in couples counseling.

-Expert guidance: a specialy trained therapist with over 20 years of experience to guide you.
+Expert guidance: I'm a highly trained couples therapist and Certified Discernment Counselor with over 20 years of experience to guide you.

 No travel or extra costs—experience therapy from the comfort and privacy of your own home.